-While the lifter's power switch is in the "on" (\square) position and the vacuum system is in "attach" mode (see OPERATION: To ATTACH THE PADS TO A LOAD), the battery gauge automatically monitors the energy level of the battery.
-This enables the operator to check the battery energy while the lifter is powered up and attached to a load.
-However, the battery gauge shuts off temporarily while the vacuum pumps are running, to prevent an inaccurate reading.
+When the power switch is in the "on" (\square) position, the battery gauge automatically monitors the energy level of the battery.
+However, the battery gauge shuts off temporarily while the vacuum pump is running, to prevent an inaccurate reading.
 When the pumping cycle is completed, the battery gauge requires a few moments to stabilize before it displays an accurate energy reading again.

-Note: If the lifter has not been used since the battery was charged, the battery gauge may falsely indicate an energy level that is higher than actual, due to a "surface charge" on the battery.
-After the pumps run for approximately one minute, the surface charge dissipates, allowing the operator to take an accurate energy reading.
+When the power switch is in the "off" () position, the battery energy can be checked manually using the battery test button.
+If the lifter has not been used since the battery was charged, the battery gauge may falsely indicate an energy level that is higher than actual, due to a "surface charge" on the battery.
+After the pump runs for approximately one minute, the surface charge dissipates, allowing the operator to take an accurate energy reading.

-The battery charger must be disconnected from its AC power source in order to test the battery energy; otherwise, the energy reading on the battery gauge would not be accurate.
+14 The battery charger must be disconnected from its AC power source in order to test the battery energy; otherwise, the energy reading on the battery gauge would not be accurate.